 Bridges strengthen the glutes and core, providing stability to the pelvis and lower back.

-Many postpartum women continue to experience discomfort in areas such as the lower back, pelvis, and hips.
-Here’s how core strengthening can help with these common issues:
+Many postpartum women continue to experience discomfort in the lower back, pelvis, and hips.
+Postpartum core strengthening for diastasis recti directly addresses several of these common issues:

 Hormonal changes and muscle imbalances can contribute to lingering pelvic discomfort.
-Engaging the deep core muscles can help provide better pelvic support.
+Engaging the deep core muscles helps provide better pelvic support and stability.

 Pregnancy shifts your center of gravity, often resulting in poor posture postpartum.
-Strengthening the core and back muscles helps restore proper alignment.
+Strengthening the core and back muscles restores proper alignment.

 When to Seek Professional Guidance

-If you experience severe core weakness, persistent pain, or difficulty engaging your core muscles, working with a physical therapist can provide a safe and structured recovery plan.
-A trained specialist can assess your core function, offer personalized exercises, and ensure proper form to prevent injury.
+If you experience severe core weakness, persistent pain, or difficulty engaging your core muscles, working with a physical therapist provides a safe, structured recovery plan.
+A trained specialist can assess your core function, guide you through personalized exercises, and ensure proper form to prevent further injury.
+Our team also has dedicated experience with pregnancy and postpartum pain.

 Final Thoughts

-Postpartum core strengthening is essential for restoring stability, relieving pain, and supporting long-term health.
+Postpartum core strengthening for diastasis recti is essential for restoring stability, relieving pain, and supporting long-term health.
 By incorporating safe, targeted exercises into your routine, you can regain strength and confidence in your body.
-If you’re unsure where to start or need guidance, our expert team at PhysioHealth PT is here to help.
-Contact us today at (781) 859-4189 or schedule an appointment online to begin your postpartum recovery journey!
+If you’re unsure where to start or need guidance, our team at PhysioHealth PT is here to help.